wp-plugins/security-guard/Readme.txt

 == Description ==

-WordPress Security Guard helps thousands to stay safe and prevent downtime due to security issues.
+WordPress Security Guard helps stay safe and prevent downtime due to security issues.
 35+ tests will provide a comprehensive overview of your site's security.

 It takes less than a minute for WordPress Security Guard to perform the scan after which you'll immediately see the color coded results along with links to detailed explanation of the problem and ways to fix it.

-Some performed tests are simple, some complex, but the only thing you have to do is click "Scan now" - rest is up to Guard.
-Simplicity and ease of use are one of our primary goals.

 **Some awesome features:**